 Buying a Turkey sim card for tourists at the airport

-As you may know I am not a big fan of buying a sim card at an airport.
+If you have read my guide for buying a sim card in thailand or Indonesian Prepaid sim Card then you may know I am not a big fan of buying a sim card at an airport.
 Prices at airports are always way higher than the ones in the city.
 Here in Istanbul I bought my Turkey sim card in a Turkcell shop in Besiktas.
 I paid 80 TRY ($22) for the standard tourist sim card turkey package where at the airport this was 95TRY.
-The problem is in the city English is not spoken everywhere and for example in the Vodafone and Turk Telecom shop they could not even give me some information as their English was insufficient.
+The problem in the city is that English is not spoken everywhere and for example in the Vodafone and Turk Telecom shop they could not even give me information as their English was insufficient.

 What to do in Istanbul?
 There is so much more than visiting the Grand Bazaar, the Blue Mosque, Hagia Sophia and Taksim.
 Click on the photos below to read see where to get this picture: Buyuk Valide Han will blow your mind!
 Or read about day trips from Istanbul and see what it looks like to climb the minaret of the amazing Edirne Mosque and dont forget to explore Fener-Balat.

 TEP Wireless portable WiFi